uswds/uswds-site/_components/tables/tables.md

             <td data-title="Variant" class="flex-6">usa-table--stacked-header</td>
             <td data-title="Description" class="flex-6">
               <span class="font-lang-3xs">
-                Stacks the table cells on narrow screens and  visually promotes the first cell of every row.
-Preferred for directories and other lists where the first cell of every row is a name. <br> If you use this variant, you must ensure there is a data-label attribute on each cell of the table that matches the column header.
+                Stacks the table cells on narrow screens and visually promotes the first cell of every row into a “header” for that group.
+Preferred for directories and other lists where the first cell of every row is a name.<br> If you use this variant, you must ensure there is a data-label attribute on each cell of the table that matches the column header.
               </span>
             </td>
           </tr>